zazmarga/py-tickets-orders/README.md

 # Tickets and Orders API

 - Read [the guideline](https://github.com/mate-academy/py-task-guideline/blob/main/README.md) before start
+- Use the following command to load prepared data from fixture to test and debug your code:

+  `python manage.py loaddata cinema_servise_db_data.json`

 `In this task you will add the functionality of working with orders.